 If you give away your power, there will always be someone there to take it.

 I have journeyed to my own personal underworld and come face to face with my most deeply held fears.
 I have identified my own negative and limiting beliefs and faced the harsh truth of my lack of self-love and self-worth.
 I reopened all of the old wounds and scrubbed them clean.
-It hasn't been fun, or easy and has most definitely been messy.
+It hasn't been fun or easy.

-The Karmic Astrology of Not Being Someone Else's Bitch
+The Astrology of Not Being Someone Else's Bitch

-Here’s the karmic astrology scenario.
+Here’s the scenario.
 It's really about reclaiming one's power and inner authority.

 Saturn on Venus in Cancer and the first house shows that self-worth is debilitated, and this is likely from some kind of early experience of being limited or restricted by an authority (resulting in devaluation of self), and this means that expression of the self has then been masked, repressed, suppressed, restricted, or in some way altered, to fit in with this authority that caused the experience of the expression of the authentic self being “wrong”.

-With the self-worth debilitated and carrying the idea that there is something inherently wrong with self, then one puts the "authority" (Saturn) outside of oneself, making himself dependent on others for security.
-In this case, Saturn’s sign Capricorn, representing this security, is over in the seventh house of intimate relationships.
-This means that the power is given away to the significant other in exchange for security.
+With the self-worth debilitated and carrying the idea that there is something inherently wrong with self, one then puts the "authority" (Saturn) outside of oneself, making herself dependent on others for security.
+In this case, Saturn’s sign Capricorn, representing this security, is ruling the seventh house of intimate relationships in the natal chart-the power is given away to the significant other in exchange for the lacking sense of security.

-Now consider the law of attraction.
-If one is willing to give away their power, there will always be someone there to take it.
+Now consider all of this in the context of the law of attraction.
+It goes like this: if we are willing to give away our power, there will always be someone there to take it. .

 Examples of Archetypal Energies and Reclaiming Feminine Power and Expression